NocturnalSolutions/KituraBook/hello-world/hello-world.md

 ## About that `next` parameter…

 The `next` parameter needs further explanation.
 In Kitura, it’s perfectly valid to have more than one handler for a given route.
 You can think of each handler which is going to respond to a request as being in a chain.
 The next link in the chain - the next handler that should be invoked for the route - is passed in as the `next` parameter.
 That’s why it’s important to remember to always include `next()` after normal execution of the code in your handler.
-The exception - when you do *not* want to invoke `next` - is when a world-stopping error has happened and we need to abort any further response to the client.
-This is fairly uncommon and will not occur in this book.
+The exception - when you do *not* want to invoke `next` - is when an error has happened and we want to abort any further “normal” response to the client; for example, if the user is trying to access a resource they don’t have access to, we should send their client a 403 error and stop any further execution.

-You can test this behavior by adding a second handler to our code.
+You can test this “chain” behavior by adding a second handler to our code.
 Add this right before the `Kitura.addHTTPServer(onPort: 8080, with: router)` line:

     router.get("/") { request, response, next in
         response.send("And hello again!\n")